 The facts and trends

-- Theft of quadbikes very popular as they are easily transported and there is demand from agricultural and leisure markets
+- Theft of quadbikes is very popular as they are easily transported and there is demand from agricultural and leisure markets

 - Thieves think machinery are easy targets - due to the remoteness of many locations

 - Agricultural vehicle theft rose to £9.3m in 2020, a 25% increase on the year before

 - Many of the agricultural vehicles and machinery thefts are carried out by organised gangs

 - Quads and ATVs (All Terrain Vehicles) are disappearing from farms in large numbers – thanks to being easy to transport and absence of registration plates

 - The cost of Quad and ATV theft claims to NFU Mutual rose to £3.1m in 2019 – a rise of 21%

 - Smaller, more portable equipment such as quads and ATVs continued to be a target for thieves under Coronavirus